rdo-infra/ci-config/ci-scripts/infra-setup/README.md

 Updated deployment process
 ====================================

 TripleO Infrastructure is built on top of an OpenStack Environment.
-Infrastructure is installed with an use of Ansible playbooks.
+Infrastructure is installed with the use of Ansible playbooks.
 To allow for decoupling of cloud configuration (creating networks, servers, etc.) from servers configuration (installation of packages, deploying services, etc.), "rhos_dev_stage" environment is being changed to accomodate necessary updates.
 When updated deployment process will be proven working, it will become default deployment strategy.